-One myth that could potentially cost someone their life is the belief that a highway overpass provides safe shelter from tornadoes.
-This is a myth for reasons which may not be immediately obvious to some, and probably started when a video clip aired nationally that showed a family and a news crew running up and hiding beneath an overpass to shelter themselves from an oncoming tornado.
+This is a myth for reasons which may not be immediately obvious to some.
+It probably started when a video clip aired on national news showing family and a news crew running up and taking shelter beneath an overpass.
 This is not what you want to do and could prove fatal.

 The people who did survive that event were lucky as the tornado was relatively weak and didn’t land a direct hit on the overpass.
 An overpass is a very dangerous place to hide and there are several reasons for this.